What’s the Difference Between an Invoice and a Receipt?

 Do I need to keep receipts and invoices for my business?

-In practical terms, recording your invoices and receipts correctly will help you organise your business finances.
-You’ll have a better understanding of how and why money flows in and out of your business, helping it to operate more efficiently.
+The short answer is yes.
+In practical terms, recording your invoices and receipts correctly helps you organise your business finances.
+You’ll have a better understanding of how and why money flows in and out of your business, so you can operate more efficiently.

 Why do businesses use invoices and receipts?

-Both vendors and buyers benefit from invoices and receipts for the total transparency they offer.
+Both the seller and the buyer benefit from having invoices and receipts thanks to the total transparency they offer.
 They show (or should!) how much money is owed, what for, and what has been paid already.

 The right payments, at the right time

-Likewise, providing receipts makes it clear that payment has been received.
-It reduces the risk of payment being sent twice – which sounds great in theory, if only you were able to keep it!
-The reality is that overpayments only generate more admin, and who has time for that?!
+Likewise, providing receipts makes it clear a payment has been received so there’s less chance of payment being sent twice.
+It might sound great in theory, but only if you were able to keep it!
+The reality is that overpayments only generate more admin, and who has time for that?

 Giving a receipt to customers also makes it nice and clear what you’ve taken payment for, and what bills might remain outstanding.